-- 1. Receives the draft Governance Rules. - 2.
-Resolves that in accordance with s60(4) of the Local Government Act 2020 and the Moorabool Shire Council Community Engagement Policy, the draft Governance Rules be published for community consultation. - 3.
-Following the completion of the community consultation process, receives an Officer's report for consideration.
+- 1. Receives the draft Governance Rules; - 2.
+Resolves that in accordance with s60(4) of the Local Government Act 2020 and the Moorabool Shire Council Community Engagement Policy, the draft Governance Rules be published for community consultation; - 3.
+Following the completion of the community consultation process, receives an Officer's report for consideration; and - 4.
+Resolves to conduct the community consultation process for a period of 28 days.